Hiking & Backpacking

 With more than 200 species of birds, Zion National Park is a birder’s paradise.
 The Peregrine falcon, the bald eagle, and the California condor are all found in the 232 square mile sanctuary of Zion, nesting and resting in their native habitat without being disturbed.
 The threatened Mexican spotted owl also calls Zion home.

-Zion National Park is an official global and state IBA (Important Bird Area), and Zion has been an important part of the recovery effort for the majestic Peregrine falcon, a species which was almost lost from the United States in the 1970s due to the use of DDT and other pesticides.
+Zion National Park is an official global and state IBA (Important Bird Area), and Zion has been an important part of the recovery effort for the majestic Peregrine falcon, a species that was almost lost from the United States in the 1970s due to the use of DDT and other pesticides.